seth-way/portfolio/README.md

   - I only used badges from this [site](https://dev.to/envoy_/150-badges-for-github-pnk).
 If you use your own, it may require a small refactor.
 - Add your own headshot & save it at `src/assets/images/headShot.jpg`.
 - Save the most recent version of your resume at `src/assets/resume.pdf`.
+- If you use this app, I'd love to hear about it!
+Give me a shoutout on linkedin & a star on github.

 ## Deploy:
 - This app is built for a hassle-free [Vercel](https://vercel.com/) deployment.
 Their platform is free & doesn't require card information.